 Radiation from current distributions; design of microwave antennas; scattering and diffraction of electromagnetic waves.
 (Formerly EE 246, Microwave Antennas.)

 EE 246.
 Radar Systems (3)

-The radar equation; characteristics of CW, FM, MTI, pulse-doppler and tracking ndar systems; transmitters, antennas and receivers; detection of signals in noise, extraction of information; propagation effects; system engineering and design.
+The radar equation; characteristics of CW, FM, MTI, pulse-doppler and tracking radar systems; transmitters, antennas and receivers; detection of signals in noise, extraction of information; propagation effects; system engineering and design.

 EE 250.
 Quantum Electronics (3)

 Quantum mechanics for engineers concerned with its application to solid-state devices and optical communication systems.

 EE 252.
 Optical Communications (3)

-Prerequisite: EE 250.
+Prerequisite: F.F.
+250.

 Fundamentals of electro-optical technology from ultraviolet through infrared.
 Characteristics of thermal and laser radiation including generation, transmission, detection, data processing and display.
-E 296.
+EE 296.
 Advanced Topics in Electrical Engineering (2 or 3) Advanced study in the field of electrical engineering, topic to be announced in the class schedule.
-Maximum of six units of course 296 applicable on a master's EE 297.
+Maximum of six units of course 296 applicable on a master's degree.
+EE 297.
 Research (1-3) Prerequisite: Consent of graduate adviser.
 Research in engineering.
 Maximum credit six units in course 297 applicable on a master's degree in engineering.
 GRADUATE COURSES IN ENGINEERING MECHANICS EM 200.
-Seminar (2 or 3) Advanced study of, or within, one phase of engineering mechanics, such as disticity, plasticity, rheology, and micromerities; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible and magnetohydrodynamics; incompressible and magnetohydrodynamics and magnetohydrodynamics and magnetohydrodynamics. sble, and non-newtonian flow.
-May be repeated with new subject matter for addi- M 201.
-Advanced Dynamics (3) Prerequisites: Engineering 102 or equivalent, and Mathematics 118A. kinematics and kinetics of systems of particles and rigid bodies with special reference to engineering problems.
-Moving reference axes, generalized coordinates, grangian equations, Hamilton's principle and variational methods.
-M 203.
-Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration Linear and non-linear periodic phenomena as applied to discrete systems and continuous media with application to physical problems.
-M 221.
-Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathe-Tancs 118B.
+Seminar (2 or 3) Advanced study of, or within, one phase of engineering mechanics, such as elasticity, plasticity, rheology, and micromeritics; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible, and non-newtonian flow.
+May be repeated with new subject matter for additional credit.
+EM 201.
+Advanced Dynamics (3) Prerequisites: Engineering 50B or equivalent, and Mathematics 118A.
+Kinematics and kinetics of systems of particles and rigid bodies with special reference to engineering problems.
+Moving reference axes, generalized coordinates, Lagrangian equations, Hamilton's principle and variational methods.
+EM 203.
+Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration Linear and non-linear periodic phenomena as applied to discrete systems and in Mathematics 118B. continuous media with application to physical problems.
+EM 221.
+Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathematics 118B.
 Engineering 186 is recommended.

 Analysis of stress and strain: Stress-strain relations; the equations of elasticity; uniqueness theorem; compatibility conditions; flexure and torsion.
 Vector and tensor notation will be used.
 EM 225.
 Theory of Plates (3) Prerequisite: Engineering Mechanics 221.